-Academic Policies and Procedures
+Academic Policies and Procedures Schedule Adjustment Period / Dropping Classes

-Adding or Dropping

-Classes officially dropped before the end of the Add/Drop period of a term will not appear on a student's academic record.
-Classes officially withdrawn from after the end of the Add/Drop period of a term will be assigned a "W" on the academic record.
-Students are obligated to pay the tuition and fees for classes from which they withdraw after the Add/Drop period.
+Students who are schedule for classes may add or drop classes during the Schedule Adjustment Period, which begins on the first day of classes for approximately one week.
+On-line registration is not available during this period.
+Please consult the printed schedule at guamcc.edu for specific dates, and more detail.
+Classes officially dropped before the end of the schedule adjustment period of a term will not appear on a student's academic record.
+Classes officially withdrawn from after the end of the schedule adjustment period of a term will be assigned a "W" on the academic record.
+Students are obligated to pay the tuition and fees for classes from which they withdraw after the schedule adjustment period.
 Please note that students requesting to drop their last class must clear with the GCC Financial Aid Office before submitting their request to Admissions & Registration.